xkema/blog-demo-can-we-uncomment-html-comments-with-javascript/README.md

 Local Bundler configuration updated with `BUNDLE_GEMFILE: "docs/Gemfile"` to run bundler commands from project root.

-All the `*.md` files but `index-0.md` under the `docs/_pages/performance-optimization/customizations/` directory are excluded from Jekyll builds for performance reasons.
-You should manually build these files with `npm run build` command and then copy them into the `docs/performance-optimization/customizations/` directory manually for the updates.
+All the `*.md` files under the `docs/_pages/memory-usage/customizations/` directory are excluded from Jekyll builds for performance reasons.
+You should manually build these files with `npm run build` command and then copy all `_site/memory-usage/index-*.html` files into the `docs/memory-usage/customizations/` directory manually for the updates.

 You should re-build these files each time you update a file related to these files, like layout files, inclusions, ...